Changepoint detection for dependent Gaussian sequences: Numerical evaluation

 \section{Numerical evaluation}

 In Section \ref{S4} we have developed changepoint detection tests for dependent sequences.
-In this section we apply such tests in a set of numerical experiments.
-The tests of Section \ref{S4} take as an input a sequence of size $n$.
-In practice the tests are used \emph{sequentially}, this means that the observations arrive one by one and at every new observation $X_m$ the changepoint detection test is performed on the sequence of the $n$ most recent observations $(X_{m-n+1},\ldots X_m)$.
-An alarm is issued at time $m$ if the test statistic ${\mathscr L}_{n,\beta}(\bsX)$ exceeds the threshold ${b}(\beta)$ for any $\beta\in[0,1)$.
-The goal is to detect a changepoint as soon as possible, while at the same time keeping the number of false alarms limited.
+In this section, we evaluate the performance of our proposed method.
+To this end, we perform a number of simulation experiments.
+This set-up facilitates evaluating the sensitivity of the procedure, as it enables us to assess its performance in a broad range of scenarios, both in terms of the underlying model, and in terms of the type of change that has taken place in the sequence of observations (in relation to the type of change the sequence is tested against).

 We start by explaining the `basic experiment', various variations of which are studied throughout this section.
 In the basic experiment we simulate an {\sc arma} process with a change from mean 0 to mean 3 and apply the changepoint detection test of Section \ref{SUB41}.
-We carry out the following procedure:
+(A numerical evaluation for the change in scale test of Section \ref{change_scale} was carried out in \cite{KEM2014}.)
+More specifically, in the basic experiment we carry out the following procedure: